 Siamese Cat Breeders

 There are a lot of different Siamese cat breeders around to choose from.
 The best one for you will depend upon why you want a Siamese cat.

 If you are looking to start showing, then you will need to approach a show breeder.
-One with a reputation, who can provide you with the appropriate paperwork and let you know which kitten is most likely to be successful.
+One who can provide you with the appropriate paperwork and let you know which kitten is most likely to be successful.
 These kittens will be harder to come by and be more expensive.
 You will probably need to demonstrate to the breeder that you have a genuine interest in promoting their line of cats.